Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 **We don’t accept formulae without a [`license`](https://rubydoc.brew.sh/Formula#license-class_method)!**

 Find the license identifier from the [SPDX License List](https://spdx.org/licenses/).
-Note that we don't accept licenses that don't appear on the list.
+We only accept licenses from this list.

 If the formula gives the user the option to choose which license to use, you should list them all in an array: